eclipse-edc/Connector/docs/developer/decision-records/2024-10-10-daps-deprecation/README.md

 ## Decision

-We will stop publishing DAPS related modules.
+We will stop publishing DAPS related module.

 ## Rationale